StegSchreck/RatS/README.md

 This project serves for analyzing, and transfering your ratings from one movie tracking / rating website to another.

 The goal of this project is to have a universal tool which can transfer your ratings from any site to another without the need of any manual steps like configuring an API access or whatever.
-Just configure you credentials (see steps below), start the tool and relax.
+Just configure your credentials (see steps below), start the tool and relax.

 This also works if your lists are marked as private, as this tool uses a browser to login and get the content.